Institute for Advanced Study: Special Year programs

 The book, informally known as The HoTT book, is freely available online.

+School of Social Science

+Founded in 1973, the School of Social Science is devoted to critical approaches to social research, both theoretical and empirical, and featuring multidisciplinary, multi-method and international perspectives.
+Wendy Brown, Didier Fassin, and Alondra Nelson are professors of the School of Social Science at the institute.
+Among past and emeritus faculty professors are Danielle S. Allen, Clifford Geertz, Albert O. Hirschman, Eric S. Maskin, Dani Rodrik, Joan Wallach Scott, and Michael Walzer.

 Criticism

 Richard Feynman argued that the IAS does not offer real activity or challenge:

 Other Institutes for Advanced Study

 The IAS in Princeton is widely recognized as the world's first Institute for Advanced Study.
 Despite later imitators of the institute's model, it took years before any similar institutions were founded.
 The Center for Advanced Study in the Behavioral Sciences at Stanford was the first such spinoff in 1954.
 This was followed by the National Humanities Center founded in North Carolina in 1978.
 These two institutions eventually became the core of a consortium known as Some Institutes for Advanced Study (SIAS).
 The SIAS consortium includes the original institute in Princeton and nine other institutes founded explicitly to emulate the model of the original IAS.
 These ten Institutes for Advanced Study are: